d2l-ai/d2l-en/chapter_recurrent-neural-networks/text-preprocessing.md

-The following `tokenize` function takes a list (`lines`) as the input, where each list is a text sequence (e.g., a text line).
+The following `tokenize` function takes a list (`lines`) as the input, where each element is a text sequence (e.g., a text line).
 Each text sequence is split into a list of tokens.
 A *token* is the basic unit in text.
 In the end,